MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

 > [!NOTE]
 > By default, the `react-native run-android` command builds and deploys the debug version of your app, so if you want to test out a release/production build, run `react-native run-android --variant release.
 Refer to the [React Native docs](https://facebook.github.io/react-native/docs/signed-apk-android.html#conten) for details about how to configure and create release builds for your Android apps.

 If you want to install both debug and release builds simultaneously on the same device (highly recommended!), then you need to ensure that your debug build has a unique identity and icon from your release build.
 Otherwise, neither the OS, or you, can differentiate between the two.
-You can configure unique identities by performing the following steps:
+You can configure unique identities by doing the following steps:

 1. In your **build.gradle** file, specify the [`applicationIdSuffix`](https://google.github.io/android-gradle-dsl/current/com.android.build.gradle.internal.dsl.BuildType.html#com.android.build.gradle.internal.dsl.BuildType:applicationIdSuffix) field for your debug build type, which gives your debug build a unique identity for the OS (like `com.foo` vs. `com.foo.debug`).